learnforcrypto/Nano-Pay/README.md

 # Nano-Pay

-  Nano pay is an extension made to facilitate sending NANO via the address you consult every day on your web browser.
+  Nano pay is an extension made to facilitate sending NANO via the address you consult on your web browser.

   <h2> Features :</h2>
     - Collect the xrb_ or nano_ address it finds and your browser and list them <br/>